 What I loved most about the BA course was the completely diverse collection of people on it, especially in terms of age.
 I also loved the tutors and the teaching style and during my time studying made strong connections and built important relationships.
 These are of course beneficial in both life and particularly in my career.
 The way in which the studios operated was also very fresh and exciting and I loved the variety that was offered in terms of cross-critique and studio themes.

 Did anything surprise you about your course or London Met?

-I was surprised that I took so much from my time at The Cass; the lecturers are incredibly engaged, the weeks are very focused and the studio sizes are fantastic.
+I was surprised that I took so much from my time at the School of Art, Architecture and Design; the lecturers are incredibly engaged, the weeks are very focused and the studio sizes are fantastic.
 This is something which I know is lacking at a lot of other art schools.
 I also learnt a great deal about my field through carefully crafted seminars and I was able to develop and evolve my style with excellent guidance and clarity.

 Were you in any clubs/societies here?

 In the first year my good friend and fellow student James Johnston and I organised a life-drawing class for students to participate in every week.
 It was a good opportunity gain experience in running a class (as we both had aspirations of teaching at the time) and also to improve upon technique and better our skills.